 - Mental health problems that often need urgent help

-- Examples are anxiety attacks, depression, substance (drug) use and acting out
+- Examples are anxiety attacks, suicide threats, substance (drug) use and acting out

 - Resources include hotlines, helplines, mental health experts and your child's doctor